CMSC332-Fall-2025/CMSC332-Fall-2025.github.io/syllabus.md

 If you are ill and it will cause you to miss class, lab, or an assignment, you should let me know in advance, if possible.
 It is your responsibility to catch up with any missed material if you are able to do so.
 If not, then immediately on return, work out a time-frame with me on when work will be submitted.

-### Academic Integrity policy

-It is very important in this course (and in life), that your work be your own.
-These guidelines will help you achieve that.

-You must:

-- Do your best to solve all homework, projects, labs, and exams on your own.
-- Write the names of any students you collaborated with as a comment at the top of your file (subject to the constraints below).

-You may:

-- Discuss general approaches to solving the homework problems with other students, but the pen-to-paper, fingers-to-keyboard work should be your own.
-- Have another student look at a specific snippet of your code (e.g., 10 lines) to help you debug a programming error.

-You may not:

-- Copy code to or from other students or people outside of the class.
-- Have someone else write code for you.
-- Copy code from the internet, unless you specifically reference the source and can explain how it works.
-This should be a tiny minority of the code you submit.
-- Write code as a group and then submit identical or slightly modified versions---if you discuss general approaches to solving a problem together, you still must be writing up your own independent solution.

-The [Honor Code](https://studentdevelopment.richmond.edu/student-handbook/honor/Honor-Code-January-2023.pdf) will apply to this course.
-Please read through the code carefully.

 ### Generative AI

 You will almost certainly be using generative AI in some way for the rest of your career.
-You may use generative AI tools for homework and programming projects in the following manner.
+You may use generative AI tools for programming projects in the following manner.

 You must:
 - Understand any code that you use.
 I reserve the right to review your submitted code with you, and ask you to explain how it works.

 You may:
 - Ask a GenAI tool a generic question for informational purposes.
-For example, "Please explain the Java syntax for reading input from a file, and give an example."
+For example, "Please explain the C++ syntax for reading input from a file, and give an example."
 If you use this code, please cite the source in a comment.

 You may not:
 - Ask a GenAI tool to solve the assignment.
 For example, you should not paste the entire problem description and ask the GenAI to solve it for you.
 - No GenAI tools can be used for the exams.

 This policy is subject to change as we all learn more about how GenAI works and doesn’t work as part of learning college level course content.

 ### Disability Services